 Crane Lake is a moderately deep lake compared to many lakes in Alberta.
-Compared to shallower lakes, Crane Lake appears relatively clear, with an average Secchi depth = 4.0 meters.
-In 2008, light penetrated to an average 15% of the total lake depth (Table 1), thus algal growth was limited to the top layers of the lake.
-As algae grew throughout the summer, water clarity declined by 2.0 m over the late summer, decreasing from a maximum of 5.0m on 3 July to a minimum of 3.0m on 6 September.
-Water clarity in Crane Lake has remained relatively constant over the past 16 years.
+Compared to shallower lakes, Crane Lake appears relatively clear, with an average Secchi depth of 3.8 m in 2009.
+That year, light penetrated to an average 16% of the total lake depth (Table 1), thus algal growth was limited to the top 7.6 m of the lake on average through the summer.
+Water clarity remained high throughout the summer, increasing from 3.0 m on 15 June to 4.75 m on 10 July and 4 August, and then declined to 3.25 m on 18 August.
+Water clarity in Crane Lake appears fairly consistent from year to year since first recorded in 1980.